-We manufacture, remanufacture and market a full line of replacement parts for automotive temperature control (air conditioning and heating) systems, engine cooling systems, power window accessories and windshield washer systems, primarily under our brand names of Four Seasons®, Factory Air®, EVERCO®, ACi®, Imperial®, COMPRESSORWORKS®, TORQFLO® and Hayden® and through private labels such as CARQUEST®, NAPA® Temp Products and Murray®.
+We manufacture, remanufacture and market a full line of replacement parts for automotive temperature control (air conditioning and heating) systems, engine cooling systems, power window accessories and windshield washer systems, primarily under our brand names of Four Seasons®, Factory Air®, EVERCO®, ACi®, Imperial®, COMPRESSORWORKS®, TORQFLO® and Hayden® and through private labels such as CARQUEST®, NAPA® Temp ProductsTM, NAPA®, Cold Power® and Murray®.
 The major product groups sold by our Temperature Control Segment are new and remanufactured compressors, clutch assemblies, blower and radiator fan motors, filter dryers, evaporators, accumulators, hose assemblies, expansion valves, heater valves, AC service tools and chemicals, fan assemblies, fan clutches, engine oil coolers, transmission coolers, window lift motors, motor/regulator assemblies and windshield washer pumps.
-In April 2012, we acquired substantially all the assets of CompressorWorks, Inc. which distributes and manufactures a range of temperature control products including new compressors, fan clutches, and other A/C system and engine cooling products.
-Our temperature control products accounted for approximately 28% of our consolidated net sales in 2012 and 27% of our consolidated net sales in 2011 and 2010.
+In April 2012, we acquired substantially all the assets of CompressorWorks, Inc. which distributes and manufactures a range of temperature control products including new compressors, fan clutches, and other AC system and engine cooling products.
+Our temperature control products accounted for approximately 27% of our consolidated net sales in 2013, 28% of our consolidated net sales in 2012 and 27% of our consolidated net sales in 2011.